laserpilot/Guide_To_Cameras_Interactive_Installations/README.md

 - Some cameras have weird methods of autofocus that can really screw up your imagery.
 I've used a few that were nice HD cams, but the slow hunting autofocus made them a deal breaker.
 - Try leaving your camera on for an extended period of time.
 I've seen issues with inexplicable strange coloring, and just non-responsiveness after being left on for a long time with certain brands.

-<strong>-Range of effectiveness:</strong> Varies by placement.
+**Range of effectiveness:** Varies by placement.
 Could watch an entire room of people, but with very little precision.
 Seems to work best in a range of about 1ft-50ft (.3-16m).
 If you're too far back, it can be difficult to get an accurate  or meaningful reading because the people will be too small to the sensor in relation to other image noise.
 Can be fine if they are on a fairly plain background though.

-<strong>-Optimal environment for repeatability/reliability:</strong>
+**Optimal environment for repeatability/reliability:**

 This is one of your only options on the list that is able to see the full color range, so you're sort of stuck with this or the pricier options in the next spot if you're doing any tracking that plans on using the colors in your environment.